-potential difference,

-measured in volts,

-battery and bulb

-ratings; resistance,

-measured in ohms, as

-the ratio of potential

-difference (p.d.) to

-current

-differences in

-resistance between

-conducting and

-insulating components

-(quantitative).

-separation of positive

-or negative charges

-when objects are

-rubbed together:

-transfer of electrons,

-forces between

-charged objects

-the idea of electric

-field, forces acting

-across the space

-magnetic poles,

-attraction and

-repulsion

-magnetic fields by

-plotting with compass,

-representation by field

-lines
+The composition of atmosphere.
+The production of carbon dioxide by human activity and impact on climate.
+Electric current, measured in ampering in circuits, series a parallel circuits, currents add where branches meet and current as flow of charge.
+Potential difference measured in volts, battery and bulb ratings; resistance measured in ohmse the ratio of potential difference (p.d.) to current.
+Differences in resistance between conducting and insulating components.
+Separation of position regative charge when objects are rubbed together: measuring Observing Communicating Interpreting data Formulating models as I --- -- transfer of electrons, forces between charged objects.
+The idea of electric field, forces acting across the space between objects not in contact.
+Magnetic poles, attraction and repulsion.
+Magnetic fields by plotting with compass, representation by field lines.
+Earth's magnetism, compass and navigation.
+The magnetic effect of a current, electromagnets, DC motors.